On television, you may have noticed the Gerber commercial that talks about buying a life insurance policy for your child.

 For instance, a $10,000 policy can be later increased to $280,000 worth of insurance coverage.
-As an adult, the child would have life insurance coverage without medical tests and procedure.
+As an adult, the child would have life insurance coverage without medical tests and procedures.
 Some also use life insurance policies as a way to invest money tax-deferred.
-Since you are taxed on the gains of the investment, the first withdrawals are from the tax free premiums.
+Since you are taxed on the gains of the investment, the first withdrawals are from the tax-free premiums.
 This will not be a replacement for when they have a family and need 1 million in life insurance, but if they have any health problems it does give them something.

-After you have used all of the premium funds, you can take a loan against the gains tax free also.
+After you have used all of the premium funds, you can take a loan against the gains tax-free also.
 You will have to keep the policy for your lifetime or you have to pay taxes on the amount taken.

 Not a Guilt Trip

 Unfortunately, there are unsavory agents that will take advantage of a parent and use guilt as a sales tactic.
 When I hear stories like this it sickens me.
 Purchasing life insurance is a financially smart move and should not be done simply because you love your children.